 Film Studies Online

-ONLINE CERTIFICATE IN FILM STUDIES: Making the Director's Chair Accessible
+ONLINE CERTIFICATE IN FILM STUDIES

 The Certificate Program in Film Studies offers undergraduates a comprehensive course of study in the history, criticism, theory, aesthetics, and production of the moving image in the unique context of an interdisciplinary program.Since the Film Studies Program began in 1991, our graduates have used the Certificate to compete successfully for admission to prestigious film schools and graduate programs; for positions in film and video production; for employment in film and video distribution and exhibition, digital and new media, and as editors, producers, actors and independent filmmakers.
 Film Studies now offers an comprehensive online version of our traditional certificate.
 Whether you want to complete the 18-credit certificate or take an individual courses, the online program offers you the opportunity to study with award-winning professors and professional filmmakers of national and international acclaim.
 You’ll find classes in general and specialized filmmaking, screenwriting, film theory, film criticism, and other subjects.